dhruvna/CS190J-SurveyChain-Project/README.md

 ## A user can register customized account names and use her blockchain address to log in to the survey system; or alternatively, the system needs some form of account management.
 Registration is only for starting a new survey, but to participate a survey, one doesn't need to register.
 ### Completed
 - Users can register customized account names
+- Anyone can just answer without being registered
 ### In Progress
 -
 ### Not Implemented
-- Users can log in and just answer stuff
+- Users can log in and out of the system at will and use it?
+(STRETCH GOAL)
-- Anyone can just answer without being registered

 ## A registered user can create a new survey, which consists of a problem description and several numerical options.
 The survey should has an expiry block timestamp and maximum number of data points accepted.
 ### Completed
-- Test for registered users
+- Test for only registered users being able to create
 - Test for expiry timestamp
 - Test for max number of data points
+- Test for a problem description
+- Test for more than one option
+- Test for numerical options only (datatype is uint256 so it's covered already)
 ### In Progress
 ### Not Implemented
-- Test for a problem description
-- Test for NUMERICAL options
-- Test for more than one option

 ## One can view any active survey and its available options via its ID and participate in it by submitting her choice (only once for each ID).
 ### Completed
 - Users can submit survey answers!
 - Only one submission per ID
-- - Viewing surveys
+- Viewing surveys
 ### In Progress
 ### Not Implemented